openconfig/featureprofiles/feature/interface/singleton/otg_tests/singleton_test/README.md

 ### Subtest 2 - link flaps:
 * Bring down the physical layer of ATE port-1, and bring it back up.
     Repeat this a few times (minimum 2)
+  * Verify that the interface goes down by checking the physical state on DUT/ATE.
-  * Verify that the interface is back up by checking the oper state.
+  * Verify that the interface is back up by checking the physical state on DUT/ATE.
   * Ensure that the number of interface state changes are accurately captured in the OC path.
   * Verify that the traffic flow from ATE port-1 to ATE port-2 is